spryker/spryker-docs/docs/scos/dev/glue-api-guides/202204.0/glue-backend-api/how-to-guides/create-protected-endpoints.md

 * * *

-Let’s say we have a module named `FooApi` where we want to have a new protected endpoint `/foo` with GET and POST methods.
+Let's say we have a module named `FooApi` where we want to have a new protected endpoint `/foo` with GET and POST methods.

 Add a route or regular expression for the endpoint into `src/Pyz/Shared/GlueStorefrontApiApplicationAuthorizationConnector/GlueStorefrontApiApplicationAuthorizationConnectorConfig.php` in order to set up it protected.